awvwgk/shf/README.md

 $ s-hf lih.in --iter 151
 ```

-Does a simple steepest decent geometry optimisation:
+Does a simple steepest decent geometry optimization:

 ```
 $ s-hf hhe.in -o